umcconnell/servum/README.md

 Servum is a simple static server.
 Not more.
 Not less.

 It is fast[\*](#speed) and comes with no external dependencies.
 Servum also supports multi-threaded, parallel processing of incoming requests.
+HTTP only.

 ## Quickstart